Services

 For prices and additional information please check my FAQ

 I am trained to support you in your various needs as mentioned above.
-However, please note that SSE is not therapy, therefore if your needs are outside my scope, I can refer you to other specialists.
+However, please note that SSE is not therapy, therefore if your needs are outside of my scope, I can refer you to other specialists.
 All sessions adhere to the code of professional conduct and ethics outlined by the Somatic Sex Educators Association (SSEA)

 Client Feedback